-My name is Jason Taurins, and I am a graduate of Western Michigan University in Kalamazoo, MI, where I earned a Bachelor of Music in Education in 2015.
+My name is Jason Taurins (pronounced TAR-ins), and I am a graduate of Western Michigan University in Kalamazoo, MI, where I earned a Bachelor of Music in Education in 2015.
 My trumpet teachers were Dr. Stephen Jones and Scott Thornburg.
-I am also a freelance composer with an interest in writing for young band students, chamber music, and chamber brass music.
-I am currently based in southern Arizona, where I teach middle and high school band, choir, and orchestra.
-I am also a graduate student at the University of Florida, pursuing my Master of Music in Music Education degree.
+I am also a freelance composer with an interest in writing for educational bands and orchestras, metamodern chamber music.
+I am currently based in Phoenix, Arizona, where I work for a large chain of music stores serving classroom music educators.

 In my time at WMU, I studied composition with Dr. Lisa Coons and Dr. Richard Adams.
 I participated in masterclasses and took lessons from composers such as John Mackey and Dr. Scott Boerma.
 I worked with several other composers during my time at WMU, including Brian Balmages, Robert Sheldon, Quincy Hilliard, Phillip Sparke, Larry Clark, Jack Stamp, Sean O’Loughlin, and Steven Bryant.
 My music has been frequently performed throughout the United States, Europe, Asia, and Australia.